 A Wireless Distribution System (WDS) is a system that enables the wireless interconnection of access points in an IEEE 802.11 network.
 It allows a wireless network to be expanded using multiple access points without the need for a wired backbone to link them, as is traditionally required.
 For more information about WDS, please refer to Wikipedia.
 The instruction below is a solution for SOHO WDS connection.

-To setup WDS with TP-LINK 11N routers, the following steps are required:
+To setup WDS with TP-LINK wireless routers, the following steps are required:

-Log into 11N router’s management page.
+Log into TP-LINK wireless router’s management page.
 If you are not sure about how to do this, please click here.

 Go to Wireless -> Wireless Settings.
 Check Enable WDS (Enable WDS bridging).
 Then the page will show as below.

 Click Search/Survey.
-On the pop-up window, find the SSID of your root AP, and hit Connect.
+On the pop-up window, find the SSID and channel of your root AP, and hit Connect.

 The root AP’s SSID and BSSID (MAC Address) will be filled in automatically.
-Then please input the wireless security settings to match the ones on the root AP.
+Then please input the wireless security settings and wireless channel to match the ones on the root AP.
 Click on Save.

-Go to Wireless Security page to secure 11N router itself.
-The Encryption settings here could be different with your root router.
+Go to Wireless Security page to secure the local wireless network of the router itself.
+The Encryption settings here can be different with your root router.

 Click DHCP-> DHCP Settings page.
 Choose Disable DHCP Server, and click Save button.